dojo/docs/dojox/grid/EnhancedGrid/plugins/IndirectSelection.rst

 Known Issues
 ============

-* There are known compatibility issues when Indirect Selection is used together with :ref:`Selector <Selector>` plugin
+* There are known compatibility issues when Indirect Selection is used together with :ref:`Selector <dojox/grid/EnhancedGrid/plugins/Selector>` plugin

 ========